 and meet the standards according to the cumulative credit hours completion ratio outlined

 above under the heading Quantitative.
 Once you have taken the courses and earned passing

 grades, you will need to notify the Office of Student Financial Services.

 To regain eligibility, complete courses at your own expense and raise your cumulative

 GPA to the acceptable standard.
 Once you have completed the course and raised you

-taken to see if financial aid can be awarded.
+the coursework taken to see if financial aid can be awarded.